-After a successful inaugural round in 2018, Land Information New Zealand (LINZ) is again seeking external applications for one undergraduate and one postgraduate tertiary GIS scholarship.
+After successful rounds in 2018 and 2019, Land Information New Zealand (LINZ) is again seeking external applications for one undergraduate and one postgraduate tertiary GIS scholarship.

 Applications are open to students enrolled at a New Zealand university or other New Zealand tertiary institute who are New Zealand citizens or permanent residents and have completed their first year of tertiary studies (for undergraduate scholarship) or undergraduate qualification (for postgraduate scholarship).

 Each scholarship is up to a maximum of NZ$5,000 for undergraduate or postgraduate course fees for Geographic Information Science (GIS) related courses taken during the period of 2021-2023 academic years.